chapel-lang/chapel/doc/rst/technotes/module_search.rst

 it is marked as internal.
 Otherwise, it is skipped.

 The user's modules are parsed next.
-If a module named in a use statement is not found, the standard or package version is loaded instead if it exists.
+If a module named in a use statement is not found, the standard version is loaded instead if it exists.
 Otherwise, a file-not-found error will be issued.
-If both a user version and a Chapel provided version of a module exists, the user is warned that the Chapel provided version is being overridden.
+If both user and standard versions of a module exists, the user is warned that the standard version is being overridden.